Skip to main content

 Clone

-Cloning a blueprint creates an exact copy of the original.
+Cloning a blueprint creates an exact copy.

 Blueprint - Manage - Clone Blueprint